 But even if we agree with Williams that neither the need to resolve conflicts as such nor reason itself pull us in the direction of ethical theory, it does not necessarily follow that there is no such pull.
 In "Why Practice Needs Ethical Theory," Martha Nussbaum has argued that there is a practical demand for ethical theory.
-Williams, she wryly remarks, conveys the impression of thinking that "when we do away with theory we will be left with people like Bernard Williams": energetically critical and self-critical people, not captive to any other theory, and sensitive to distortions in their experience (2000, p.
+Williams, she wryly remarks, conveys the impression of thinking that if we did away with ethical theory, we would be left with people like Bernard Williams: energetically critical and self-critical people, not captive to any other theory, and sensitive to distortions in their experience (2000, 70).

-70).
 But ordinary life, Nussbaum notes, is not like a Henry James novel with liberal politics thrown in.
 It is teeming with crude and ill-considered theories regimenting people's lives.
 In practice, therefore, we need good ethical theories to drive out the bad.
 Whatever our conception of rationality, there is a practical demand for ethical theory.